 All of this is in the past.
 A past that means very little to me now.
 Everything I have done and lived up until now has been swept away.
-All but my many years of purification by fully awakened, nigh to ferocious kundalini, which I now know as the Dragon’s Fire.
+All but my many years of purification by fully awakened, nigh to ferocious kundalini, which I now know as the the divinely transforming possession by demonic entities.

 I did the work.
 Now I begin.

 I was motivated (mightily) by the pressure of my mid-life crisis.
 What will I do with the remaining part of my life?
 I put my life back on a solid footing.
 I greatly expanded my tiny comfort zone.
 I shed distractions.
 I embraced my currently solitary life, and ceased dating.
 I deleted extensive social media and other online time sinks.
 I bid farewell to watching silly slasher movies multiple nights each week with my online friends.
 I finished the novella I was working on (I can go back to it later, it still calls to me).
 And I found that I had to back out of a project with a friend.

 I didn’t know yet that I was about to come across my life’s purpose.
 I just felt the need to empty my life, to start over in some way.
 None of those things seemed relevant to me anymore.
 One by one, they slipped into the past.

 This is the moment, the moment of all moments, the dream that I have dreamed of my entire life.
 I have found my way at last.